offcial17/SustainEarth/README.md

 # Ecoloop Maven

 This is the Github Repo of the Team SustainEarth for the AI EarthHack Competition 2024.
 The project includes a Streamlit application that allows users to evaluate their business ideas by uploading a CSV file or by entering the ideas manually.
 The CSV file should contain three columns: ID, Problem, and Solution.
-The application uses the GPT-4 model to evaluate each idea and displays the result on the Streamlit app.
+The application uses the GPT-4 Turbo model to evaluate each idea and displays the result on the Streamlit app.

 ![Flow Diagram](flow.png)